-Save the projector settings to a USB flash drive (projector) or file (web interface).
+Save the projector settings to a USB flash drive.

-- 1. If using the display panel to export a projector profile, insert a USB flash drive (properly formatted as FAT) into the USB port on the projector. - 2.
+- 1. Insert a USB flash drive (properly formatted as FAT) into the USB port on the projector. - 2.
 Select MENU > Admin > Projector Profiles. - 3.
 Selecting an existing profile. - 4.
-Select Export.
-A default name is assigned. - 5.
-Select Download USB.
-The profile file is exported to the USB flash drive.
+Select Export to File.
+A default name is assigned.